-That’ll be me completely underestimating the size of the Trossachs region and it’s 22 lochs.
-And underestimating quite how beautiful they’d be on a crisp, clear November day, and how hard it would be to tear myself away from each one.
-We’d spent the previous night in a fabulous hotel on the shore of Loch Ard, scoffing fish and chips in Callander (more on that in another post – OMG truffle chips!) and had to be back in Manchester that evening.
-However there’s a rule, should you find yourself in Scotland on a gloriously sunny day, that you must get out as see as much blue skied lushness as possible.
+That’ll be me completely under-estimating the size of the Trossachs region and the 22 lochs.
+Yes, 22.
+And underestimating quite how beautiful they’ll be on a crisp, clear November day and how hard it’ll be to tear ourselves away from each one.
+We’d spent the previous night in a fabulous hotel on the shore of Loch Ard, scoffing fish and chips in Callander (OMG truffle chips!) and had to be back in Manchester that evening.
+However there’s a rule, should you find yourself in Scotland on a gloriously sunny day, you must get out and see as much blue skied lushness as humanly possible.
 To be near the ‘Trossachs’ – a unique word for the area of sparkling lochs, tumbling hills and incredible views around Loch Lomond, north of Glasgow and and west of Stirling – under the winter sun also means exploring the waters’ edges without the dreaded midges – bonus.

 15 lochs and a brew in Dunbarton later, we’d a choice.
 Either get on the road and be home for 9, or drive through Glasgow and visit a seafood restaurant I’d read great things about.
 Bit of a no brainer really.

 After the recent beasts from Whitstable and Bamburgh, I gotta say these little Loch Fyne oysters were indeed that.
-Speaking as a person of 5’4″ stature of course, big isn’t necessarily beautiful and though small, they’d a lovely taste, delicate and light.
+Speaking as a person of 5’4″ stature of course, big isn’t necessarily beautiful and though small, they’ve a lovely taste, delicate and light.
 Their Oyster Bar and Restaurant is firmly on on my list of To Visits, an hour north of Glasgow, farming their shellfish in a crystal clear sea water loch.
 Much preferred them without the vinaigrette, it has to be said.

 We’re unbelievably lucky here in M14 to have both Fuzion and Mi & Pho turning out incredible salt & pepper squid.
 Done well it’s a mouth sizzling hit of crispy heat balanced by succulent sweet meat, a far cry from the chewy takeaway specials.
-I loved the zingy fresh salad in Crabbshack’s take on the dish, but not the squid or gurnard.
-Very salty and no chilli, it wasn’t a success for me.
+I love the zingy fresh salad in Crabbshack’s take on the dish, but not the squid or gurnard.
+Very salty and no chilli, it isn’t a success for me.
 Every restaurant has their stand out dishes, the ones which endear themselves to regulars and become signature dishes over the years.
-I think we chose wrongly at first.
-The vongole pasta dish didn’t score highly with me either, and this is quite a hard dish to get wrong.
+I think we choose wrongly.
+The vongole pasta dish doesn’t score highly with me either, and this is quite a hard dish to get wrong.
 A bit too oily and not much flavour.
-I was feeling a bit sad by this time and wishing we were somewhere south of Penrith already.
-Sad seafood face.
+I’m feeling a bit sad by this time and wishing we were somewhere south of Penrith already.

-But, and here’s where a good eaterie will always pick up points, excellent customer service kicked in.
-Our waitress asked if all was ok and I was polite but honest.
-Immediately we’d management attention Every chef has off days, it’s just a fact of kitchen life, but how a restaurant deals with it means the difference between avoidance and return.
-Crabbshack dealt with it brilliantly, whipping away our dishes of disappointment and insisting we try two of the firm house favourites – seared scallops in anchovy butter and tempura squid with soy sauce.
+But here’s where a good eaterie will always pick up points, some excellent customer service kicks in.
+Our waitress asks if all was ok and I’m polite but honest.
+Immediately there is management attention at the table.
+Every chef has off days, it’s just a fact of kitchen life, but how a restaurant deals with it means the difference between avoidance and return.
+Crabbshack deals with it brilliantly, whipping away our dishes of disappointment and insisting we try two of the firm house favourites – seared scallops in anchovy butter and tempura squid with soy sauce.
 Blimey, they’re good.
 I mean skillet sizzlingly, fat splutteringly, chin drippingly good.
-You look at it and think there’s no sodding way that much butter should be on one dish and then dive in anyway, cutting through silky but firm scallop flesh and mopping up anchovy juices with fresh bread.
+Your brain tells you there’s no sodding way that much butter should be on one dish and then you dive in anyway, cutting through silky but firm scallop flesh and mopping up anchovy juices with fresh bread.
 Divine.